WGUNDERWOOD/dotfiles/README.md

 # dotfiles

-## A collection of files which I find useful for my Linux setups
+## A collection of files for my NixOS setups